ndn00/bgc-coursys/README.md

 ### Medium Priority

+#### Course Cancellation

+If a user who is signed up for a course is no longer interested, they have the ability to take themselves out of the course.

+Users will be prompted to confirm before they cancel (drop) the course.

+When a user cancels, a spot in the course will be opened and the number of participants will be updated in real time.

+If there are users on the waitlist, the user in waitlist position #1 will be automatically registered into the course.

 #### New Account Signup - Approvals

 Before accounts are “active”, they must be approved by organizers.

 Organizers will be able to set the status of new accounts as “Attendee” or “Organizer”.

 #### Course Signup - Landing Page (more features)